-The non-integer voltage ratio modulation is illustrated in Figure 9.
-Out of the non-uniform voltage vector patterns, this certain bulk vector (switching state 200) close to the v{ref} is used as a pivot for the highlighted sub-hexagon, which consists of all the switching states of the conditioning inverter.
-Then v{ref} is synthesized with the bulk inverter vector 200, together with the three nearest vectors enclosing v{ref} in the sub-hexagon.
-Moreover, the size of sub-hexagon is directly related to the ultracapacitor voltage v{dcx} , so v{ref} can be visualized as being synthesized by three vectors of an equilateral triangle with varying size.
-By sampling v{dcx} in each PWM cycle, and using the reference voltage real value instead of the modulation index (m-index), the duty cycles for the conditioning inverter can be dynamically adjusted to maintain the correct fast-average value of the voltage output to the load.
+The noninteger voltage ratio modulation is illustrated in Fig. 9.
+Out of the nonuniform voltage vector patterns, this certain bulk vector (switching state 200) that is close to the $v{\rm ref}$ is used as a pivot for the highlighted subhexagon, which consists of all the switching states of the conditioning inverter.
+Then, $v{\rm ref}$ is synthesized with the bulk inverter vector 200, together with the three nearest vectors enclosing $v{\rm ref}$ in the subhexagon.
+Moreover, the size of subhexagon is directly related to the ultracapacitor voltage $v{dcx}$ , so $v{ref}$ can be visualized as being synthesized by three vectors of an equilateral triangle with varying size.
+By sampling $v{dcx}$ in each PWM cycle and using the reference voltage real value instead of the modulation index (m index), the duty cycles for the conditioning inverter can be dynamically adjusted to maintain the correct fast-average value of the voltage output.
 This justifies the elimination of the dc-dc converter.